toa-io/toa/libraries/comq/docs/notes.md

 For simplicity, let's assume that the prefetch count is set to 1.
 After a "cause" message is consumed, the next message in the queue is held until the current message is acknowledged ("ack").
-The current message is acknowledged once the Producer function is completed, which means that an " effect" message has been successfully published using the ConfirmChannel.
+The current message is acknowledged once the Producer function is completed, which means that an "effect" message has been successfully published using the ConfirmChannel.
 This "effect" message is considered to be published when a confirmation is received from the broker.

 In summary, the next "cause" message will be consumed from the queue only after the "effect" message